jsiek/denotational_semantics/agda/README.md

   * ● for CBV and a bunch of lemmas about it.
   * An instance of LambdaModelBasics

+* `ModelISWIM`

+  Same as above for ISWIM.
+Just instantiates the ModelCallByValue module with a different domain.

 * `RenamePreserveReflect` (requires LambdaModelBasics)